Automatic Clustering for Unsupervised Risk Diagnosis of Vehicle Driving for Smart Road: Analysis

-It is also found that different algorithms have diverse sensitivity in randomly eliminating a feature, according to the model-related performance change ${\mathbb{E}(r_{i}^{m} \mid _{n \rightarrow n-1})}$ in TABLE V. Algorithms such as Ward and k-means++ are more tolerant of the changes in the inputs (e.g., feature elimination), that is being more robust to counter the disturbance and manipulation of the data, as well as noise.
-Thus, subtracting ${\mathbb{E}(r_{i}^{m} \mid _{n \rightarrow n-1})}$ from overall performance change can offer a more reasonable estimation on the feature importance, which reveals the performance change caused by the value loss of the feature itself.
-The model-agnostic EMRI summarises the impact of feature elimination importance across all well-performing models, as a comprehensive reflection of the feature contribution to the clustering problem itself, instead of being conditioned on a prespecified model.
+It is also found that algorithms have diverse sensitivity in randomly eliminating a feature, according to the model-related performance change ${\mathbb{E}(r_{i}^{m} \mid _{n \rightarrow n-1})}$ in TABLE V. Algorithms such as Ward and k-means++ are more tolerant of the changes in the inputs (e.g., feature elimination), that is being more robust to counter the disturbance and manipulation of data, as well as noise.
+Thus, subtracting ${\mathbb{E}(r_{i}^{m} \mid _{n \rightarrow n-1})}$ from overall performance change can offer a more reasonable estimation on the feature importance, which reveals the performance change caused by information loss of the feature itself.
+The model-agnostic EMRI summarises the feature elimination importance across all well-performing models, as the feature importance to the clustering problem, instead of being conditioned on a prespecified model.

-Besides, as one of the measures to improve clustering on imbalanced data, the feature rectifier function is designed to truncate the feature data within an effective and reasonable range.
-The feature rectifier thresholds are defined based on data statistical distribution and physical meanings.
-Firstly, the feature values of sufficient safety are truncated to place more learning attention on the risk range.
-Herein, the threshold is set as the 0.75 quantiles for the indicators whereby a higher value indicates safety.
-Herein, the up-bound of 7.95$s$ is set for $TTC$, and 2.0 for $PSD$.
+Besides, to improve clustering on imbalanced data, the rectifier function is applied to truncate the feature values within an effective and reasonable range, thus more learning attention is placed on the risk range.
+The rectifier thresholds are defined based on statistical distribution and physical meanings.
+Herein, the threshold is set as the 0.75 quantiles (i.e., sufficient safety) for the indicators whereby a higher value indicates safety.
+The up-bound of 7.95$s$ is set for $TTC$, and 2.0 for $PSD$.
 For physical meanings, 9.8$g$ ($m/s^2$) is set as the up-bound of the deceleration rate to truncate the out-of-range values of $DRAC$.
 Descriptive statistics of the extracted risk features are shown in TABLE V.